 There are four different categories of write-off: A, B, C and D.

 Category A and B write-offs are so badly damaged that the vehicle must be destroyed and never used again.

 However, those classified as C or D can legally be repaired and returned to use on the public highway.

 Cars that are classified as Category A writes-offs should be crushed completely.
 They are so badly damaged that even salvageable parts must be destroyed.

 Cars in Category B have suffered extensive damage and should never be used again on the road, although some parts can be salvaged.

 Category C vehicles are often written-off due to floods or fire damage.
-These cars are repairable, however they are deemed to have been written-off because the cost of the parts, labour and extra services would significantly exceed the value of the vehicle.
+These cat c cars are repairable, however they are deemed to have been written-off because the cost of the parts, labour and extra services would significantly exceed the value of the vehicle.